Foreign relations of India: South

-Since the initiation of the peace process, several confidence-building-measures (CBMs) between India and Pakistan have taken shape.
+Since the initiation of the peace process, several confidence-building measures (CBMs) between India and Pakistan have taken shape.
 The Samjhauta Express and Delhi–Lahore Bus service are two of these successful measures which have played a crucial role in expanding people-to-people contact between the two countries.
-The initiation of Srinagar–Muzaffarabad Bus service in 2005 and opening of a historic trade route across the Line of Control in 2008 further reflects increasing eagerness between the two sides to improve relations.
+The initiation of the Srinagar–Muzaffarabad Bus service in 2005 and the opening of a historic trade route across the Line of Control in 2008 further reflects increasing eagerness between the two sides to improve relations.
 Although bilateral trade between India and Pakistan was a modest US$1.7 billion in March 2007, it is expected to cross US$10 billion by 2010.
 After the 2005 Kashmir earthquake, India sent aid to affected areas in Pakistani Kashmir and Punjab as well as Indian Kashmir.

 The 2008 Mumbai attacks seriously undermined the relations between the two countries.
-India alleged Pakistan of harbouring militants on their soil, while Pakistan vehemently denied such claims.
+India alleged Pakistan harbouring militants on their soil, while Pakistan vehemently denied such claims.

-A new chapter started in India Pakistan relation when a new NDA government took charge in Delhi after victory in 2014 election and invited SAARC members' leaders in oath taking ceremony.
-Subsequently, visit of Indian Prime Minister on 25 December informally to wish Pakistani Prime minister Nawaz Sharif on his Birth Day and participate in his daughter's wedding.
-It was hoped that the relation between the neighbour will improve but attack on Indian army camp by Pakistani infiltrators on 18 September 2016 and subsequent surgical strike by India aggravated the already strained relation between the nations.
+A new chapter started in India-Pakistan relations when a new NDA government took charge in Delhi after victory in the 2014 election and invited SAARC members' leaders to an oath-taking ceremony.
+Subsequently, the visit of the Indian prime minister on 25 December informally wished Pakistani Prime Minister Nawaz Sharif on his Birthday and participate in his daughter's wedding.
+It was hoped that the relationship between the neighbour will improve but an attack on an Indian army camp by Pakistani infiltrators on 18 September 2016 and a subsequent surgical strike by India aggravated the already strained relationship between the nations.

-A SAARC summit scheduled in Islamabad was called off because of after boycott by India and other SAARC member's subsequently.
+A SAARC summit scheduled in Islamabad was called off because of a boycott by India and other SAARC members subsequently.